 Because of this, it is crucial to prioritize safe driving and brush up on your habits from time to time.
 With this being the time of year kids go back to school, now can also be an excellent time to re-familiarize yourself with safe driving practices.

 Driving Around Kids and Schools

 It has been several months since children were getting on buses and walking to school.
 As such, you might have forgotten what you should do in school zones, around pedestrians or when you are sharing the road with a school bus.

 When it comes to these scenarios, remember the following rules:

 Slow down when approaching school zones.

 Watch for children running into the street between parked vehicles near schools.

 Stop for a school bus with flashing red lights and an extended stop arm (except in certain situations, including when you are on a four-lane road and approaching the bus from the opposite direction).

 This is also the time of year when the weather becomes more unpredictable in Illinois.
 To stay safe and avoid weather-related crashes, drivers would be wise to remember to:

 These tips can help drivers refocus their attention to seasonal hazards and conditions.
-That said, drivers should always practice habits like wearing a seatbelt, avoiding distractions and complying with traffic laws, no matter what season it is.
-Failure to do so could lead to a catastrophic car accident and painful injuries.
+That said, drivers should always practice habits like wearing a seatbelt, avoiding distractions, and complying with traffic laws, no matter what season it is.
+Failure to do so could lead to catastrophic car accidents and painful injuries.